DiabloNova/Orumyx-/Orumyx Smart Contract.md

 - **KYC/AML Protocols:** Enforced for large-scale transactions to meet anti-money laundering standards.
 - **Audits and Reporting:** Regular disclosures ensure transparency and regulatory alignment.

----

 #### **27.2 DAO Legal Structure**
 The DAO operates as a **Decentralized Foundation** to ensure legal compliance while preserving decentralization.

----

-### **Next Steps:**
-Part 7 has detailed Orumyx’s governance mechanisms, treasury management strategies, and legal compliance framework.
-It provides the foundation for decentralized decision-making and regulatory alignment.